 MacInnes is also a writer of short fiction and essays.
 His story ‘Our Disorder’ won the Manchester Fiction prize in 2014, and other short work has appeared in publications including Ambit magazine and the White Review.
 A triptych of nonfiction on ecology and biography appeared in Edinburgh Review between 2013 and 2014.
 He has appeared on the Guardian’s books podcast, read at various festivals, held a residency at Cove Park, and presented a paper as part of Oxford University’s 2017 conference celebrating the Brazilian writer Clarice Lispector.
 He has recently begun writing for computer games, and in 2020 was named by the National Centre for Writing, in partnership with the British Council, as one of the ten UK writers ‘asking the questions that will shape our future’.

 Originally from Inverness, and having lived for spells in several countries abroad, MacInnes moved to a small village in coastal Fife in 2019.
-He is currently at work on his third novel, the conclusion to a loose thematic trilogy.
+His latest book, In Ascension (Atlantic Books), has been long-listed for the 2023 Booker Prize.